macropay-solutions/php-framework-docs/queues.md

 <a name="synchronous-dispatching"></a>
 ### Synchronous Dispatching

-If you would like to dispatch a job immediately (synchronously), you may use the `dispatch_now` method.
-When using this method, the job will not be queued and will be executed immediately within the current process:
+If you would like to dispatch a job immediately (synchronously), you may use the `dispatchSync` method.
+When using this method, the job will not be queued and will be executed immediately within the current process (Queueable jobs will be dispatched to the "sync" queue.):

     <?php

     use App\Jobs\ProcessPodcast;

-    \dispatch_now([ProcessPodcast::class, 'handle']);
+    \MacropaySolutions\Kernel\Queue\CallQueuedCallable::create([ProcessPodcast::class, 'handle'])->dispatchSync();

 <a name="jobs-and-database-transactions"></a>